codeclimate/codeclimate-rubocop/config/contents/lint/out_of_range_regexp_ref.md

-This cops looks for references of Regexp captures that are out of range and thus always returns nil.
+Looks for references of Regexp captures that are out of range and thus always returns nil.

 ### Safety: